cucumber/docs/content/configuration.md

 - [IntelliJ IDEA](https://www.jetbrains.com/idea/help/cucumber.html)
 - [Cucumber-Eclipse](https://github.com/cucumber/cucumber-eclipse)

-Please refer to the documentation for the third party runner for details about how to pass configuration options to Cucumber.
+Please refer to the documentation for the third-party runner for details about how to pass configuration options to Cucumber.
 {{% /block %}}

 # Configuration